Townsend-Lab-Yale/SMILE/README.md

 # SMILE
-SMILE (Systems Maximum Informative Laboratory Experiment) SMILE uses [BNW (Ziebarth et al. Bioinformatics, 2013.)](https://academic.oup.com/bioinformatics/article/29/21/2801/195868) to generate the Bayesian Network, and then calculates the Jensen-Shannon divergence between networks.
+SMILE (Systems Maximum Informative Laboratory Experiment) uses [BNW (Ziebarth et al. Bioinformatics, 2013.)](https://academic.oup.com/bioinformatics/article/29/21/2801/195868) to generate the Bayesian Network, and then calculates the Jensen-Shannon divergence between networks.
 ## INSTALLATION

 SMILE has been tested in Red Hat Enterprise Linux release 8.8 and based on Python 3.